dvav/dgeclust/docs/installation/index.md

 $ sudo pip install --install-option='--install-scripts=/usr/local/bin' dgeclust==14.08a
 {% endhighlight %}

-Alternatively, download the source code using the links at the top--right of the page and from the source folder do:
+Alternatively, download the source code using the links at the top-right of the page and from the source folder do:

 {% highlight bash linenos %}